The Most Common Causes of Male Infertility

-- Sperm Abnormalities (such as abnormal sperm shape)
+- Sperm abnormalities (such as low sperm count, poor sperm motility)

 - Sexually transmitted diseases (STDs)